 With that type of freedom, you’ll be able to tell that stupid office troll exactly what you think of her, in every gory detail.
 If you’re lucky, you’ll be nearby when she first opens her email in the morning, so that you can get the satisfaction of seeing her look of horror when she reads what someone really thinks of her.
 She might have a good idea that it’s you, but she won’t be able to say for sure -and that could give you even more joy.

 Sometimes, the behavior of that office troll is so egregious, so terrible, that it no longer becomes worth trying to preserve your job.
 Vengeance is yours, and you need to see it manifest sooner rather than later.
 This is a bad spot to be in, but you can console yourself by knowing that things won’t be so bad when you no longer have to see that person’s face every day.
 The time has come, then, to abandon all pretense and to declare all-out war.
 Say it to the troll in person, tell others in the office, or find other ways to make one declaration public: You and the troll are mortal enemies, and you don’t care who knows it.

 Since co-workers are supposed to be adult enough to endure one another’s quirks and still get work done, you’ll need to declare your hatred with the knowledge that you could get fired at any moment.
 But then again, your ability to say how much you despise the troll could free up others to do the same.
 In the best-case scenario, you’ll embolden others in the office to say what they really feel also, encouraging the troll to run away to the bridge from whence he or she came.

-See Also: How to Deal With Sexist Colleagues
+See also: How to Deal With Sexism in the Workplace

 You can’t be expected to be best friends with everyone at work -but at the same time, most people won’t try to make your life hell either.
 When you encounter the latter and you’ve finally had enough, don’t feel bad about dropping the troll from the bridge and moving on.